natlogica/hundred-days/r1-log.md

 ### R1D96
 Continuing Ch 5.
 Using Python to customize html and svg boilerplate in order to display data read from files.

+### R1D97
+Using built-in functions to scale the numbers for the size of the svgs so that they fit within the appropriate area of the page.